Diversity Makes a Difference

-At Austin Graduate School of Theology, the disparity between men and women on campus is lower than the national average.
+At Austin Graduate School of Theology, the disparity between men and women on campus is higher than the national average.
 The undergraduate student body at Austin Graduate School of Theology is predominantly male.

 Analyze Male/Female Diversity at Austin Graduate School of Theology

 Where available, the chart below includes the male to female ratio among Austin Graduate School of Theology's undergraduate students.

-The disparity between the counts of men and women at Austin Graduate School of Theology is lower than the national average.
+The disparity between the counts of men and women at Austin Graduate School of Theology is higher than the national average.

 Where available, the chart below includes the male to female ratio among Austin Graduate School of Theology's faculty.